 This page describes a 32-card unofficial expansion to Gloom of Kilforth, containing four additional Ancients and their accompanying Abilities and Plot cards.
 While the Ancients in the base game are all Demons, these new ones are Undead.
 Their difficulty level is similar, perhaps slightly higher.

 The expansion does not add any new rules or increase playing time, but only provides more variability by increasing the available number of Ancients from four to eight.
-It is playtested, and found to be balanced, clear and fully compatible with the base game.
-There is no reason that it should not work just as well in combination with the upcoming official expansion.
+It is playtested, and found to be balanced, clear and fully compatible with both the base game and the official expansion.

 Two of the cards use web-published artwork (also repeated in faded form on a further 14 cards).
 The artists behind these have both generously allowed this use of their art: